2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Award Profile

 Indonesia is a great place to be an ETA.
 The world’s most populous Muslim-majority country, and one of the world's largest democracies, it is a diverse and multi-ethnic society.
-A nation of around 17,000 islands, it is home to hundreds of ethnolinguistic groups.
+An archipelago of over 17,000 islands, the country is home to hundreds of ethnolinguistic groups.
 Indonesia is a dynamic country with a rapidly growing economy and it is gaining momentum on the international stage.
 ETAs will enjoy the extraordinary natural beauty of the country in addition to experiencing first-hand its stunning cultural riches.
-ETAs are mostly placed in rural areas and can get a sense too of the needs and aspirations of citizens of a developing country.
-For many Indonesian students and teachers where ETAs are placed, their previous interactions with Americans are minimal, and they know the US mainly from Hollywood movies and the local media.
-Thus, meeting and interacting daily with an American gives them an opportunity to get to know Americans first-hand.
-ETAs play an essential role as cultural ambassadors for the US in Indonesia, therefore.
+ETAs are often placed in rural areas and can get a sense of the needs and aspirations of citizens of a developing country.
+For many Indonesian students and teachers where ETAs are placed, previous interactions with Americans are minimal, and they know the US mainly from Hollywood movies and through digital media.
+Meeting and interacting daily with an American gives them an opportunity to get to know Americans first-hand.
+ETAs thus play an essential role as cultural ambassadors for the US in Indonesia.

-There are many things to adapt to, and a posting as an ETA in Indonesia requires high level of tolerance, responsibility, empathy, patience, and maturity.
-But for the right person, it is an excellent choice.
+There are many things to adapt to in a country that is very different from the U.S., of course.
+A posting as an ETA in Indonesia requires tolerance, empathy, patience, and maturity.
+For the right person, though, it is an excellent choice.

 Grant Length